a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 Our goal is to fill this buffer up with the sum of each channel's output waveform.
 Each channel outputs a sample playing at a certain frequency and at a certain volume.

+*insert diagram of ticks/rows laid out in sample buffer*

 But wait -- our output frequency is given (by `audioctx.sampleRate` as it happens) and we need to play samples at different frequencies for each note.
 How do we do that?